tribixbite/awesome/README.md

 *   [musistudio/claude-code-router](https://github.com/musistudio/claude-code-router) - Use Claude Code as the foundation for coding infrastructure, allowing you to decide how to interact with the model while enjoying updates from Anthropic.
 *   [TrueStarHQ/browser-extension](https://github.com/TrueStarHQ/browser-extension) - A browser extension provides transparent, AI-powered fake review detection for smarter online shopping
 *   [Jpisnice/shadcn-ui-mcp-server](https://github.com/Jpisnice/shadcn-ui-mcp-server) - A mcp server to allow LLMS gain context about shadcn ui component structure,usage and installation,compaitable with react,svelte 5,vue & React Native
-*   [QwenLM/qwen-code](https://github.com/QwenLM/qwen-code) - Qwen Code is a coding agent that lives in the digital world.
+*   [QwenLM/qwen-code](https://github.com/QwenLM/qwen-code) - An open-source AI agent that lives in your terminal.
 *   [yWorks/mcp-typescribe](https://github.com/yWorks/mcp-typescribe) - An MCP server implementation enabling LLMs to work with new APIs and frameworks
 *   [SaltyAom/kozeki-template](https://github.com/SaltyAom/kozeki-template) - Ready to deploy template Elysia-Next Bun monorepo
 *   [google-gemini/gemini-cli](https://github.com/google-gemini/gemini-cli) - An open-source AI agent that brings the power of Gemini directly into your terminal.